dogabudak/parcellab/Readme.md

 #### Testing

 I used a simple behaviour driven test approach for the integration tests.
-I wrote the tests depending on the reviewer's behavior first and then i implemented the code inside.
+I wrote the tests depending on the reviewer's behavior first and then I implemented the code inside.
 Due to the time limitation, I could not add extra flavors to the tests but rather keep the coverage as high as possible.
 At the end of testing marathon, I was able to achieve %100 percent test coverage.
+Integration tests requires that you have local mongodb running.
-To run integration tests please run `yarn test:integration` and to run unit tests, please run `yarn test:unit`.
+To run integration tests please run `yarn test:integration`.
+To run unit tests, please run `yarn test:unit`.

 ### Future Improvements: